 Customers love to feel like you know them and “get” them, and product recommendation emails are a great way to show this.

 Simply send out product suggestions based on previous purchases.
+It’s normal for ecommerce marketing to use order history for future campaigns.

 For example, if a customer buys a pair of trainers from you once a year, remind them that their next purchase is coming up.
 You can also use these ecommerce emails to highlight products other customers have bought and to showcase your best-sellers.